-If you’re fully vaccinated against COVID-19, you’re probably pretty excited.
-You’re much less likely to catch the virus, get severely sick from it, or spread it to other people.
+If you’re fully vaccinated against COVID-19, you’re much less likely to catch the virus, get severely sick from it, or spread it to other people.
 That means you can start doing some of the things you might have been avoiding to keep yourself and others safe.

 But what does it mean to be fully vaccinated?
 And once you are, do you still need to wear a mask and socially distance?
+Also, what steps can you take to stay safe with more-contagious versions of the virus, like the Delta variants, going around?
 Here’s what you need to know.

 When Am I Fully Vaccinated?